kakehashi-inc/claude_developer_tool/README.md

 - macOS: `yarn dist:mac`
 - Linux: `yarn dist:linux`

-In development the app uses BrowserRouter with `http://localhost:3001`, and in production it uses HashRouter to load `dist/renderer/index.html`.
+In development the app uses BrowserRouter with `<http://localhost:3001>`, and in production it uses HashRouter to load `dist/renderer/index.html`.

-#### Windows prerequisite: Developer Mode
+### Windows Prerequisite: Developer Mode

 When building or running unsigned local releases on Windows, enable Developer Mode:

 1. Open Settings → Privacy & security → For developers
 2. Turn on "Developer Mode"
-3. Reboot if Windows asks you to
+3. Reboot

-Note: The app is not code-signed on Windows.
-SmartScreen may show a warning; click "More info" → "Run anyway".

 ### Project Structure (excerpt)